shaikhsameershabbir/base-frontend-next-js-setup-NodeJS-with-authentication-and-authorisation/README.md

 - **Admin**: Access to distributors and players under them
 - **Distributor**: Access to players under them
 - **Player**: Access only to their own data

+## User Management Features (NEW)

+- **Activate/Deactivate Users**: Toggle user status directly from the admin panel.
+Inactive users cannot log in.
+- **Cascade Delete**: Deleting a user will also delete all their downline users and hierarchy entries.
+- **Password Update**: Update a user's password via a secure modal dialog.
+- **All actions are available in the Actions column of the user management table.**

 ## Quick Start